Blue Valentine (film): Plot

-Upon arriving at the motel, Dean repeatedly tries to seduce Cindy in the shower and afterwards but she rebuffs him.
+Upon arriving at the motel, Dean tries to seduce Cindy in the shower and afterwards but she rebuffs him.
 Dean and Cindy proceed to drink alcohol.
 Overwhelmed by his advances and frustrated with his lack of ambition, she questions Dean while they are drunk which leads to another explosive outburst.
 Dean continues his advances and Cindy gives in, but is disappointed when Dean asks if she wants to have another child with him.
 Their argument becomes explosive again and she locks the door between them, leaving him outside the bedroom.
 Early in the morning, while Dean is still sleeping, Cindy is called in for work.
 She takes the car and leaves a note for Dean.
-At the clinic, Dr. Feinberg recommends that Cindy move into an apartment near the new clinic instead of moving her family, off-handedly suggesting that they could keep each other company if she is lonely, which visibly upsets Cindy.
+At the clinic, Dr. Feinberg recommends that Cindy move into an apartment near the new clinic instead of moving her family, off-handedly suggesting that they could keep each other company if she is lonely.

-More flashbacks reveal that while Dean is delivering furniture to a nursing home in Pennsylvania, he runs into Cindy, who is visiting her grandmother.
-Initially pushy with his advances, he gives her his work number but she never calls; however, they coincidentally meet again on a bus and begin seeing each other.
-After discovering their relationship, a jealous Bobby violently assaults Dean while he is at work.
-Cindy introduces Dean to her family.
-Cindy finds out she is pregnant and tells Dean she is not sure who the father is, and that he is unlikely to be the father.
+More flashbacks reveal that while Dean is delivering furniture to a nursing home in Pennsylvania, he first sees Cindy, who is visiting her grandmother.
+Initially pushy with his advances, he gives her his work number but she never calls.
+Dean contrives a way to meet her again on a bus and they begin dating.
+After discovering their relationship, a jealous Bobby and two of his friends violently assault Dean while he is at work.
+Cindy finds out she is pregnant and tells Dean she is not sure who the father is, and that it is not likely to be his child.
 Dean repeatedly questions her on what she is going to do.
 She ends up opting for an abortion but, overwhelmed, changes her mind during the procedure, while Dean waits for her in the clinic.
 Dean comforts and reassures her that they can raise the child together.
 Cindy and Dean soon get married at a Justice of the Peace.